Calebh101/About-This-PC/README.md

 - `Quit`: Quits the service and all open windows.
 - `Restart`: Quits the service and all open windows, then reruns itself.

-## Where are the buttons in the Overview page?

-There are some other buttons on Apple's About This Mac apps, like Software Update and System Report, but since there's no standard for Linux distros for these, I can't include them in the Linux version.

 ## Boot Arguments

 - `--version`: Print the version of the app and exit.